Callback Function in C Programming

 i = 5

 If you see the above output, we have called the callback_fn using the function pointer.
-Some people might ask why do we need a function pointer here.
-Instead, we can directly call the callback_fn itself like the below program.
+Some people might ask why we need a function pointer here.
+Instead, we can directly call callback_fn itself like the below program.

 #include<stdio.h>